Reviews You Can Rely On

 Fuel efficiency is an important metric for backpacking stoves, but it's tricky to evaluate because many variables influence it.
 Our testers know from personal experience how running out of fuel can ruin a trip.
 Backpackers should know that any fuel efficiency numbers are only suggestions for pre-trip planning or performance on a trip.
 Tests performed both by our team and manufacturers happen in a controlled setting that's very different from real-world backpacking.

 We measured efficiency concurrently with boil time.
 Both boil time measurements involved bringing one liter of water to boil inside our garage “lab” at 5000 feet in elevation.
 We start with a fresh fuel canister for each stove and weigh it before we begin.
 For the first boil test, we boil one liter of water in the presence of constant 2-4mph “wind” generated by a box fan on the low setting.
 We ensure wind speed by using a pocket anemometer.
 In between boil tests, we weighed the canister a second time.
-Then, we record how long it takes to boil a liter of water in the absence of wind.
+Then, we record how long it takes to boil a liter of water without wind.
 After the second boil test, we weighed the canister a final time.
-To determine fuel efficiency, we calculate the percentage of fuel used for each test, then base our score on the average between the two tests.
+To determine fuel efficiency, we calculate the percentage of fuel used for each test and then base our score on the average between the two tests.
 Due to limited pot capacities, we tested a couple of stoves with only a half-liter of water.

 Recycling Fuel Canisters